 After You've Moved Into a New Role in Security

-Tip: Ask them to breakfast, lunch or dinner and learn about families, sports and their other interests - it'll pay benefits down the road.
+Tip: Ask them to breakfast, lunch or dinner and learn about families, sports and their other interests - it'll pay dividends down the road.

-Tip: Also engage Audit/Finance, Business Development (e.g., mergers and acquisitions), Human Resources, Information Technology, Facilities Management, Ethics/Compliance, Health/Safety, and all business segments.
+Tip: Engage Audit/Finance, Business Development (e.g., mergers and acquisitions), Human Resources, Information Technology, Facilities Management, Ethics/Compliance, Health/Safety, and all business segments.
 Why?
 Because they all lead to the C-Suite!

 Tip: Aim for understanding potential security issues and you will never be surprised.
 Then be committed to continually tweaking those improvements as you and your team move forward.

 Tip: Know who is doing any type of investigation in your company.
-Often those doing investigations do not have the appropriate credentials that could result in mistakes that can cost the business resources and in some cases reputation.
+Often those doing investigations do not have the appropriate credentials, and this could result in mistakes that can cost the business resources and in some cases reputation.